 Fragrant crispy Chinese Five-Spice Roast Chicken served with pepper salt.
 Perfect for the Chinese New Year Reunion Dinner or a weekend dinner.

 Most families will pre-order an organic chicken known in Malaysia as kampung or village chicken, for the purpose of preparing Pak Cham Gai.
 I remember one year, someone actually gave us a life chicken.
 Mom and aunt had to slaughter and prepare the chicken.
 Please use your imagination for the rest of the story.
 Suffice to say the dish wasn’t very popular with the kids that year.

 An alternative to Pak Cham Gai is this Chinese Five-Spice Roast Chicken.
 Back in the old days, this roast chicken was a favorite at the Chinese 10-course wedding banquets.
 They would surround the whole roasted chicken with shrimp crackers and sliced cucumbers.
 There would be several small plates of pepper salt on the for diners to further flavor the chicken.
 This was one of the few dishes eaten with salt instead of soy sauce.
 Most kids enjoyed this dish and few were fazed with the chicken head.
 Thank goodness times have changed and that “garnish” is not a norm on the plate these days!

-The chicken can be marinated overnight with ginger, scallion, and Shao Hsing rice wine.
+Some people like to marinate the chicken overnight with ginger, scallion, and Shao Hsing cooking wine.
 It is then drained, air dried, applied with a rub, and air dried again for several hours before roasting.
 The version I am showing here is a simplified one where the chicken is placed on a beer can roaster so that it sits upright during roasting.
 The juices drip into the pan producing a chicken with crispy skin.
 The fragrant salt is easy to prepare and is good with most meats.